10 Ways To Become a Better and Faster Learner

 You can access a wealth of knowledge with a simple tap on your smartphone or another mobile device: from ebooks, audiobooks, YouTube videos, or entire courses and ‘nano degree’ at MOOCs (Massive Open Online Courses) and many of them – for free.

-Make sure you always have learning resources at your fingertips when going out.
+Make sure you always have educational resources at your fingertips when going out.

-Wanna know what’s the easiest way to become a fast learner?
+Do you want to know the easiest way to become a fast learner?

 Get plenty of sleep.